Pine Mountain Settlement School

 She likes Alice’s handwriting.

-May 13 She is happy that Lillieth will be coming to Pine Mountain by motor car.
-Pettit notes that “there is constant travel now on the Dixie Highway fro Cincinnati down through Pineville and Middlesboro, so you could come as far as Pineville easily.
+May 13.
+She is happy that Lilliath will be coming to Pine Mountain by motor car.
+Pettit notes that “there is constant travel now on the Dixie Highway from Cincinnati down through Pineville and Middlesboro, so you could come as far as Pineville easily.
 From there on to Harlan would be rather doubtful.
 I will

 005 Miss Brewster and Miss Alice Butler.
 36 Beacon Street, Boston, MA.
 From Ethel de Long Zande.
 July 21.
 Zande thanks both Brewster and Butler for their gifts that arrived on the same day.
 She goes on to describe the growth in Pine Mountain School.
 “This place grows in interest every year, although of course, it is a different sort from the Pine Mountain interests of the beginnings.
 We have a splendid new building for the girls’ cooking, sewing, weaving, and laundry rooms and our course of study for both boys and girls in industrial and home economic subjects is fine.
 All the young people appreciate this so much.
 Dillard Turner and Boone Callahan, who put in their fourth year in high school at Berea, got third and first prizes respectively for wood-working, to say nothing of being able to earn twice as much as most beginners get for their student labor.
 She brags on the PMSS flower garden “… developed on the hillside by Laurel House, and of